tagohd/mono/Characters/James Redawić/James's Excuse.md

 sudoMajor: Also, what if James and AL's deal is that they can't die unless killed?
 And that's why AL is so motivated to solve this conundrum—he and James were supposed to have *millennia* together, not just a measly couple of centuries.

 lunR: 2
 That seems like a good reason for AL's obsession with the whole saving thing, and this may also be a good start for their individual backstories.
 Why where they evil in the first place?
 Maybe they used [[Longevity (Spell)|some fucked up magic to gain functional immortality (i.e. not aging)]] and had to sacrifice some innocents to accomplish that.
 Maybe they used like a prototype-SOUL AMPLIFIER and AL was able to perfect it to the real deal during his stasis?

+sudoMajor:: There is still one question about whether Luke would be willing to use the [[SOUL AMPLIFIER]], but I think the main question has been satisfactorily answered for now.
+I'm moving it out of focus.
+#majorChange #unseenByLun

 #general #james-redawic #unanswered-questions